halina08-byte/Library-Management-System/README.md

 ## Team Members & Contribution
 This README was completed individually by Alina Hassan.
+The demo video was created individually by Alina Hassan.
+The library system was programmed by team(Alina Hassan,Zoya Akbar,Zamia Asghar).

 ## Notes
 - File I/O not implemented